getlocalci/local-ci/README.md

 ## Use case

+Local CI won't replace the CircleCI® service, it's a tool to use alongside it.

+When CI is passing, it'll be faster to simply push commits and let CI run.

 Local CI is intended for debugging jobs locally, not deploying.

 In many cases, it won't be possible to deploy.

-Local CI won't replace the CircleCI® service, it's a tool to use alongside it.

-And it's not affiliated with CircleCI®.
+This is not affiliated with CircleCI®.

 ## License
 [GPL v2](LICENSE) or later